kasa111326/mysql-install-ansible/README.md

-# mysql-install-ansible
 This project has a mysql installation role.
+This role can install mysql on Ubuntu.